joshchew24/notes/CPSC 410/Modular Design Draft.md

 	}
 }
 ```
-### Tower On-hit Functions
+### On-tick Effect Functions
-- the user can define functions that get called when an attack hits an enemy
+- the user can create on-hit effects that are applied by tower attacks
+- the on-hit effect function will be called once per game tick, and cleared after three(?) ticks
 #### Example 1: Burn
 ```
 tower "ArrowTower" {